The nature and location of the business

 Highest level of risk identified:

-• toxic waste and toxic waste exposure, labour conditions in artisanal mining, lack of traceability in the supply chain.
+• Lack of traceability in the supply chain.

-• risk of armed conflict associated with 3TG minerals, the high energy intensiveness of transition minerals as well as pressure on Indigenous People’s land and human rights abuse allegations.
+• Pressure on Indigenous People’s land and human rights abuse allegations.

 After extraction, minerals are sent to smelting before being sent to producers of components.
 On this level in the supply chain, the labour condition risks are considered high across a range of issues such as living wages, bonded labour, lacking health and safety measures and lacking the right to organize and for collective bargaining.

-At the end of the supply chain, we have the manufacturing – we consider this low risk in Easee as this part happens in Norway and Sweden and is aligned with Norwegian and Swedish labour standards.
+At the end of the supply chain is manufacturing which is considered low risk in Easee as manufacturing is conducted in Norway and Sweden and is aligned with Norwegian and Swedish labor standards.
 The risk of human rights abuse in manufacturing in Scandinavia is considered low due to national legislation and its enforcement.

 Actions and mitigations